Intern with Learning Life

 The Family Diplomacy Initiative (FDI) connects people worldwide across lines of country, class, race and religion via the internet to share and learn together about families and citizen diplomacy with an eye to developing a corps of trained family diplomats to advocate for a more caring world.

-Citizen Diplomacy International gathers diplomacy scholars, students, professionals, and volunteers every three months online via Zoom to share news and presentations on CD research and practice, local to global, with an eye to building a vibrant global CD sector for a more participatory, equitable and sustainable world.
+Citizen Diplomacy International (CDI) gathers diplomacy scholars, students, professionals, and volunteers every three months online via Zoom to share news and presentations on CD research and practice, local to global, with an eye to building a vibrant global CD sector for a more participatory, equitable and sustainable world.

 About the Internship

-Learning Life accepts resumes from high school, college and graduate students worldwide interested in interning with us remotely.
-The internship ranges from 8 to 32 hours per week, depending on academic requirements, though most of our interns work about 10 hours/week and do not take their internship for course credit.
-The internship is remote/online, so students can intern from anywhere in the USA, and given certain conditions (e.g., reliable internet connection, meeting-feasible time zones, and advanced English speaking and writing ability) from abroad.
-Depending on each student’s interests and skills plus our organizational needs, interns support the above-mentioned two programs, assisting with a variety of tasks including research and writing; local-to-global communications and list development via social media, email and phone; poster, video and website design and development; fundraising research and outreach, and more.
+Depending on each student’s interests and skills plus our organizational needs, interns support the above-mentioned three programs, assisting with a variety of tasks including research and writing; local-to-global communications and list development via social media, email and phone; poster, video and website design and development; fundraising research and outreach, and more.

 The Interns We Are Looking For

-Applicants should be interested in democracy, diplomacy, international affairs, education, communications and/or children and families, and also be organized, detail-oriented, motivated and punctual.
+Applicants should be interested in politics, democracy, diplomacy, international affairs, education, communications and/or children and families, and also be organized, detail-oriented, motivated and punctual.
 The ability to read, write and speak French, Spanish, Arabic, Chinese, or any other major language at an advanced to fluent level is a plus, as are poster and video-making skills.

 To learn about some of Learning Life’s most recent interns, and learn why they chose to intern with us, visit our People Page.